Batterie Anod qui charge un téléphone en USB sur une table

 The practicality of the Anod battery

-The secret to the exceptional performance of the Anod hybrid bike?
+The secret to the Anod hybrid bike's exceptional performance?
 This versatile charging technology is 100% French !

-The superior lifespan of the Anod battery is one of its main advantages.
-Thanks to its hybrid system incorporating supercapacitors , the battery is subjected to less stress than on a classic electric bike.
-This unique design significantly extends its lifespan, providing cyclists with long-term reliability and much-needed peace of mind.
+The Anod battery's superior lifespan is one of its main advantages.
+Thanks to its hybrid system incorporating supercapacitors , the battery is subjected to less stress than on a conventional electric bike.
+This unique design significantly extends its lifespan, offering cyclists long-term reliability and much-needed peace of mind.

 Beyond its robustness, the Anod battery also stands out for its versatility .
-Weighing only 650g , it is extremely light and compact , thus facilitating its integration on the bike.
-Its ultra-fast charging in just 1.5 hours thanks to USB-C connectivity, with the possibility of recharging your smartphone if necessary, is another practical advantage for cyclists in a hurry in urban areas.
+Weighing only 650g , it is extremely light and compact , making it easy to integrate onto the bike.
+Its ultra-fast charging in just 1.5 hours thanks to USB-C connectivity, with the option to charge your smartphone if necessary, is another practical advantage for cyclists in a hurry in urban areas.

 Finally, you should also know that the Anod battery uses six times less lithium than traditional batteries, which makes it more environmentally friendly while guaranteeing exceptional performance!
-His price ? €250, for 100% French manufacturing.
+Its price? €250, for 100% French manufacturing.

 The first hybrid bike